 No official intelligence arrived by the last mail from Bareilly, Ferozepore, Gwalior, Hansi, Hissar, Jhansi, Meerut, Neemuch, or Nusseerabad, places which may have been isolated by the insurrection, or restored to tranquillity.
 The despatches tell us nothing certain.
 All was reported well, however, from Dacca, Ghazeepore, Mhow, Indore, Midnapore, Mirzapore, Nagode, Nagpore, and Rewah.
-From Azimghur, Bhaugulpore, Hazareebaugh, and Saugor, we shall not be surprised to hear bad news. the first, an incipient agitation was going on among the troops; at the second, the Europeans dared not attempt to disarm the Sepoys who had hitherto been quiet; at the third, there was still a regiment of Native consumes our bloom and strength, take that clear, sparkling, limpid beverage, so cool and refreshing to the taste on a hot summer's day.
-It is none of your company's water, driven through miles of piping and left to drawn from the pump in the square, and stands in the glass with a brightness and wells.
-These are, without exception, excessively polluted; nor is this to be wondered at, if we consider the conditions affecting these falsely named spring-waters.
-The great ma-The jority of London wells are simply holes in the ground made for intercepting the surface water in its passage through the soil towards its complete filtration at a much lower level.
-If no other circumstances were in operation, such water would be simply imperfectly filtered surface water; but when we reflect that the soil through which it percolates is of a loose gravelly nature, riddled over with cesspools, and liable to every impregnation which can affect its surface, and that the nature of water is to absorb any soluble substance with which it comes in contact, we can realize some of the enormities of the pollution to which such water is subject.
+From Azimghur, Bhaugulpore, Hazareebaugh, and Saugor, we shall not be surprised to hear bad news. $\mathbf{At}$ the first, an incipient agitation was going on among the troops; at the second, the Sepoys who had hitherto been quiet; at the third, there was still a regiment of Native Cavalry trusted with its arms; this was also the case at Saugor.
+With respect to these and other parts of India, however, the turn of events would depend on the movements in Oude and at Delhi, and the temper of the Bombay and Madras armies.

+consumes our bloom and strength, take that attempt made to raise the moral condition of clear, sparkling, limpid beverage, so cool and the lower classes.
+This has been partially refreshing to the taste on a hot summer's day.
+It is none of your company's water, driven through miles of piping and left to heat and putrify in the cistern.
+It is just drawn from the pump in the square, and stands in the glass with a brightness and transparency that would win a poet's praise.
+Alas! what says the report?
+The sources duced to despair by false accounts of their whence the water comes are simply surface kitchen-range, boiler, and oven; a scullery wells.
+These are, without exception, exces-There is much confusion in the news from sively polluted; nor is this to be wondered at, a separate water-closet.
+The rents of the if we consider the conditions affecting these falsely named spring-waters.
+The great majority of London wells are simply holes in the are also some model buildings near the Bagground made for intercepting the surface nigge-wells-road, constructed by the Society water in its passage through the soil towards for Improving the Condition of the Labour-If no other circumstances were in operation, such water would be simply imperfectly filtered surface water; but when we reflect that the soil through which it percolates is of a loose gravelly nature, riddled over with cesspools, and liable to every impregnation which can affect its surface, and that the nature of water is to absorb any soluble substance with which it comes in contact, we can realize some of the enormities of the pollution to which such water is subject.
 In Hanover-square one such well has been closed by the inspector; but what of the others, and how are we to remedy the evil?
-The only means of securing pure and undefiled water is by digging deep Artesian wells.
-The stream would then be obtained from a basin which it could not plete process of natural filtration.
+The only means of securing pure and undefiled water is by digging |ing also. deep Artesian wells.
+The stream would then be obtained from a basin which it could not reach without having passed through a complete process of natural filtration.